 The process analysis will utilize data from multiple data collection methods and sources: in-depth interviews with AIC and Leidos program staff, interviews with Staffing Grant participants and CLIP participants, and a review of program implementation and marketing materials.
-The process analysis in PY7 will be limited and will primarily assess special initiatives and components of the Custom Program, including CLIP and Staffing Grants.
+The process analysis in PY7 will be limited and will primarily assess special initiatives and components of the Custom Program, including CLIP and Staffing Grants, to help AIC continuously improve those initiatives.
 We will also conduct secondary research to support the new SEM pilot.